abuseofnotation/x-notes/_other/notes.md

 Catherina's friends
 ---

+Nina: An upper class girl who tried and succeeded to juggle between parties, relationships and school - had a huge panic attack that led her to the sanatorium, and she is hoping to recover soon.

 Anna: A friend of Catherine from school who always copies her, but is much more immature than her.
 A troubled girl who rejects everyone and lives only through books.

 Sisi and Zenka: Girls who are accepted because they have issues with drugs but feel no need to get high in the sanatorium and instead have sex with each other.

 The bookworms
 ---

-Peter: Studied in the same school as Maxim, a few years younger than him, strives to get better and go back to school, repressed by his parents.
+Peter: Nerd, who is a few years younger than Maxim, strives to get better and go back to school, dreams to be an IT CEO, repressed by his parents.

 Staff
 ---

+Ivan: A boy from the village next to the sanatorium who is doing the cleaning.

 Alexandra: An older woman, who was accepted at the sanatorium when young.
 Currently she does not have any issues, but she is staying there for the freedom, (and dating patients regularly).